justinrummel/jr.com-mm/_posts/2015-03-31-macdmv-regex-101-presentation-part-1.md

 There is no better way to comprehend a new topic by admitting you know nothing.
 Prior to this article I knew **nothing** about regex, how it was used, when to use it, and with what programs could utilize it's capabilities.
 What I did know is regex could find "stuff" within text whether that text was a simple paragraph, multiple lined sentences, or in a result string from CLI commands.

-To start learning how to use regex I decided to use Apple's "The Crazy Ones" text (Full version)<sup id="fnr1-2015-02-24">[1]</sup> as my source and tried to extract information to better understand regex.
+To start learning how to use regex I decided to use Apple's "The Crazy Ones" text (Full version) [^1] as my source and tried to extract information to better understand regex.

 I am using two different formatted versions "The Crazy Ones".
 Once is a giant long text string that wraps around as seen here:

 {% gist a7677d43ab3f0e35467b %}

-My second version is a multi lined version that can be seen here: <sup id="fnr2-2015-02-24">[2]</sup>
+My second version is a multi lined version that can be seen here: [^2]

 {% gist 3a9371e2def6ac223433 %}